hantsy/jakartaee11-sandbox/docs/jpa.md

 Check out the source code, and import the project into your favorite IDE.

-As you see, the project includes Hibernate ORM and the Jakarta Persistence API dependencies:
+Open the *pom.xml* file, and you will see the project includes Hibernate ORM and the Jakarta Persistence API dependencies:

 ```xml
 <dependency>